 Recorded in 2011, a four-episode series of Airship Daedalus Radio Adventures was released on CD and digital download in 2013, featuring a full cast of voice artists, a fake sponsor, sound effects, and plenty of vintage hiss and crackle.
 It was followed in 2015 and 2016 with an eight-episode series of AEGIS Tales Radio Adventures, expanding the Airship Daedalus setting with a diverse selection of pulpy vigilantes like the Gunshade and Scarlet Wraith, ghost hunters Jim Holland and Mandy Hart, Chinatown private eye Danny Long and skiptracer Jean Gordon, international mage Oscar Morgan, SFPD Sergeant Peterson, and a four-part adaptation of The Golden City.

 2016 saw the release of the Airship Daedalus roleplaying game, utilizing the system behind many of the premium titles from Deep7 Press, including the popular but now out-of-print Red Dwarf RPG.
-The Daedalus RPG line would grow over the next few years, with the AEGIS Field Handbook, Automaton, Valley of the Mist, AEGIS Interplanetary Guidebook, and AEGIS Vigilante Team Resource Guide.
+The Daedalus RPG line would grow over the next few years, with the AEGIS Field Handbook, Automaton, Valley of the Mist, AEGIS Interplanetary Guidebook, AEGIS Vigilante Team Resource Guide, and Under the Surface.

 The Golden City and Legend of the Savage Isle followed, with audiobook editions of Darkness and Assassins coming out in rapid succession.
 Released in 2018, the AEGIS Tales retro pulp anthology collected stories by eight different authors, focusing on characters and situations outside of the main Daedalus storyline.
-2020 saw the release of The Arctic Menace, making it book 5, with at least one more volume planned in the main series before additional books set in the AEGISverse roll out.
+2020 saw the release of The Arctic Menace, and Raiders of the Red Storm was published in 2021, completing the main series and clearing the way for additional stories set in the AEGISverse to roll out.
+A second AEGIS Tales retro pulp anthology is slated for release in Summer 2022, collecting more “street level” adventures from the peripheral characters in the AEGISverse.
 Audiobook editions continue in production.